NiaOrg/NiaPy/docs/source/features.rst

 - Nelder Mead Method
 - Simulated Annealing

-Documentation for the other algorithms can be found here: :mod:`NiaPy.algorithms.other`.
+Documentation for the other algorithms can be found here: :mod:`niapy.algorithms.other`.

 Functions
 -----------------------------

-NiaPy features more than 30 benchmark functions.
-Documentation for them can be found here: :mod:`NiaPy.benchmarks`.
+NiaPy features more than 30 optimization problems.
+Documentation for them can be found here: :mod:`niapy.problems`.

 - Ackley
 - Alpine